J. Wellington Wimpy: Character

 In Robert Altman's 1980 live-action musical film Popeye, where Wimpy was played by veteran character actor Paul Dooley, one of Harry Nilsson's original songs, "Everything Is Food", featured Dooley singing the catch-phrase, as he took a hamburger, as "I would gladly pay you Tuesday for a hamburger today."
 The response from the chorus, as they reclaimed the same hamburger from him, uneaten, was "He would gladly pay you Tuesday for a hamburger today."
 Later in the film, a sign in a restaurant reads "Positively NO CREDIT.
 Especially you, Wimpy!"

 Wimpy had other frequently used lines in the original comic strip.
 On the occasion of another character (typically Popeye or Rough House) successfully paying for his meal, Wimpy tends to lavish romanticized appraisals upon them, frequently exclaiming "thank you too much" and, to Popeye, lauding him as a "friend" and the "gem of the ocean".
-Another such line was, "Jones is my name...I'm one of the Jones boys" – an attempt to defuse a hostile situation with a mistaken identity.
-To deflect an enemy's wrath, he would sometimes indicate a third party and say, "Let's you and him fight", starting a brawl from which he quickly withdrew.
-He also said "Shake hands, my friend...I want to start my wristwatch" on occasion, once more a reference to his lazy behavior.
+Another such line was, "Jones is my name ...
+I'm one of the Jones boys" — an attempt to defuse a hostile situation with a mistaken identity.
+To deflect an enemy's wrath, he would sometimes indicate a third party and say, "Let's you and him fight", starting a brawl from which he would quickly withdraw.
+He also said "Shake hands, my friend ...
+I want to start my wristwatch" on occasion, once more a reference to his lazy behavior.
 Wimpy also frequently asks if someone has any mustard for his hamburger.

 In disadvantageous circumstances, Wimpy tries to placate someone by saying, "I'd like to invite you over to my house for a duck dinner."
 He then moves away quickly to a safe distance and yells, "You bring the ducks!"
 Wimpy is especially fond of duck hunting, and goes hunting with Popeye on numerous occasions, but usually gains his ducks in dishonest ways as well.